Natsuki Okamoto (television personality): Age misrepresentation

-In 1995 it was reported that there was a rumour that in Shūkan Josei, she was 35 years old.
-She ate 37 beans at Setsubun at the television talk show Lion no Gokigenyou broadcast on 3 February 1997, two years later, which is supposed to eat the same number as the age, actually she revealed she was 37 years old.
-About this, the person herself said in 2010, "I tried to eat a lot of beans at once in order to make you laugh."
+In 1995, the magazine Shūkan Josei printed a rumor that she was 35 years old.
+Two years later on 3 February 1997, she ate 37 beans at the Setsubun holiday on the television talk show Lion no Gokigenyou, a custom where you are meant to eat the number of beans matching your age.
+This implied she was 37 years old.
+Later, in 2010, Okamata stated, "I was trying to eat a lot of beans at once to make people laugh."